 Tiruchirappalli Tamil Nadu, India Travel Guide

 Explore ancient cities and engineering marvels.
 Thanjavur, home to the UNESCO Brihadeeswara Temple, is just 55 km away.
-Gangaikonda Cholapuram and Darasuram, both UNESCO world heritage sites with magnificent Chola temples, await at 100 km and 70 km respectively.
+Gangaikonda Cholapuram and Darasuram, both WORLD heritage sites with magnificent Chola temples, await at 100 km and 70 km respectively.
 Pudukkottai offers a fort and cave temple at 000 meters, though the ancient Kallanai Dam stands 20 km away.

 Decide between a structured tour or independent exploration to match your travel style and preferences.